 The coconut makes these chewy.
 I haven't tried making these with almonds, but they're delicious with pecans.
 I use Trader Joe's lemon curd.
 Because I'm lazy.
-But you could probably make your own.
-If you're ambitious.
+You could probably make your own if you're

 Lemon Curd Bars